-- 4.8.
-The Fitness and Probity (F&P) Regime places obligations on firms in relation to the ongoing application of the Fitness and Probity Standards (F&P Standards) to all individuals in CF roles13. - 4.9.
+- The Fitness and Probity (F&P) Regime places obligations on 4.10. firms in relation to the ongoing application of the Fitness and Probity Standards (F&P Standards) to all individuals in CF roles25. - 4.11.
 The Common Conduct Standards apply to all individuals in CF roles.
-At a high level, therefore, the F&P Regime and the Common Conduct Standards are aligned in terms of their applicability to firms and to individuals.
+At a high level, therefore, the F&P Regime and the Common Conduct Standards are aligned in terms of their applicability to firms and to individuals. - 4.12.

-13 Section 21 of the Central Bank Reform Act 2010.

-- 4.10.
 Conceptually, there is overlap in the F&P Standards and the Common Conduct Standards that will apply to individuals.
+For example, both sets of standards include requirements in relation to honesty and integrity. - 4.13.
+However, the purpose of the F&P Standards is different to the purpose of the Conduct Standards.

+25 Section 21 of the Central Bank Reform Act 2010.

-For example, both sets of standards include requirements in relation to honesty and integrity. - 4.11.
-However, the purpose of the F&P Standards is different to the purpose of the Conduct Standards. - 4.12.
-The F&P Standards14 set a standard that staff in CF roles must meet to ensure that they are sufficiently skilled and have the requisite integrity to be trusted in their roles, for example, an individual in a CF role must be competent and capable to perform their role. - 4.13.
+- The F&P Standards26 set a standard that staff in CF roles must 4.14. meet to ensure that they are sufficiently skilled and have the requisite integrity to be trusted in their roles, for example, an individual in a CF role must be competent and capable to perform their role. - 4.15.
 The purpose of the Conduct Standards is different in that they govern the conduct of individuals in CF roles, imposing positive, enforceable legal obligations on individuals to act in accordance with a single set of standards of expected behaviour.
-While the F&P Standards are relevant to assessing individuals' suitability prior to their appointment and on an ongoing basis while performing the controlled function, the Conduct Standards only apply once the individual is in the role. - 4.14.
+While the F&P Standards are relevant to assessing individuals' suitability prior to their appointment and on an ongoing basis while performing the controlled function, the Conduct Standards only apply once the individual is in the role. - 4.16.
 An individual may breach a Conduct Standard but still comply with the F&P Standards in relation to a role, however a past breach of a Conduct Standard may be relevant to their ongoing suitability for a role.
-Conversely, an individual may fail to comply with the F&P Standards in relation to their role despite not having breached the Conduct Standards.
-Such determinations will depend on the facts and circumstances of the specific case.
+Conversely, an individual may fail to comply with the F&P Standards in relation to their role despite not having breached the Conduct Standards. determinations will depend on the facts and circumstances of the specific case.